StereoVGGT: A Training-Free Visual Geometry Transformer for Stereo Vision: Experiments

-\textbf{Mono2Stereo dataset.} The Mono2Stereo method was specifically trained on this dataset.
-Within its framework, we compared the performance of its original DAv2 \cite{dav2} against our StereoVGGT as the disparity stage component.
-The results in Tab. \ref{mono2stereo} indicate that StereoVGGT-based version of the Mono2Stereo pipeline outperforms the original pipeline in every scenarios across nearly all metrics, achieving a 90\% win rate over 20 evaluated metrics.
+The Mono2Stereo method was specifically trained on this dataset.
+Within the Mono2Stereo framework, we replaced its original DAv2 disparity stage with StereoVGGT and compared the resulting performance.
+The results in Tab.~\ref{mono2stereo} indicate that the StereoVGGT-based version of the Mono2Stereo pipeline achieves better overall performance in all five scenarios and outperforms the original pipeline on 18 of the 20 metrics.